extreemedev/Biotech/README.md

 - [busco][this-docker-busco]: BUSCO is a bioinformatics tool used to evaluate the completeness and quality of a gene assembly or genome sequence set.
 It compares genome sequences with a set of universal single-copy orthologs to identify missing or duplicated genes.

-- [cdhit][this-docker-cdhit]: CD-HIT is a bioinformatics tool used for clustering and comparing protein or nucleotide sequences.
+- [cdhit][this-docker-cdhit]: CD-HIT-est is a bioinformatics tool used for clustering and comparing protein or nucleotide sequences.
 It can be used to reduce the complexity of a large sequence dataset by clustering sequences that are highly similar, thereby speeding up subsequent analyses.

 - [corset][this-docker-corset]: Corset is a bioinformatics tool used for clustering and annotating transcriptome assemblies from RNA-Seq data.
 It identifies clusters of transcripts that represent putative genes and can annotate these clusters with functional information.